opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ## File versions

-Files version is a method used by QFieldCloud to restore to a previous version of the modified files.
-The files versions can be found in in **Files** section of your project, the **Community plan** will allow to store 3 files versions, **Pro plan** and **Organization plan** will allow to store 10 files versions.
+QFieldCloud uses file versioning that allows you to restore to a previous version of the modified files.
+The files and file versions can be found in in **Files** section of your project.
+Each subscription plan has different default number of versions stored for each file.
+Check the qfield.cloud [https://qfield.cloud/pricing.html](pricing page for further details).

 ### How to remove old versions of the files